 - Other equipment will be considered upon request

-- Handlers shall stand quietly in a designated area, not obscuring the judge’s line of vision, unless their assistance is required and requested by the judge or ring steward in the event of a safety issue.
-The handler may either take a position behind, beside or in front their respective exhibitor’s horse or quietly walk forward and snap onto the horse’s halter after the exhibitor’s pattern is completed or the class has come in to line up.
+- Handlers shall stand quietly in a designated area, not obscuring the judge’s line of vision, unless their assistance is required and requested by the judge or ring steward, in the event of a safety issue.
+The handler may either take a position behind, beside or in front of their respective exhibitor’s horse, or quietly walk forward and snap onto the horse’s halter, after the exhibitor’s pattern is completed, or the class has come in to line up.

 - Leaders and sidewalkers: The supported exhibitor must have a leader with a loose lead without a chain, attached to the halter in a manner that does not interfere with reining of the horse.
 The supported exhibitor may need the assistance of one or two side walkers.
 Once the class has started, unauthorized assistance from horse leaders, spotters and side walkers will result in penalties.
 Side walkers may not give verbal commands or extra physical prompting, except in case of emergency.